Home —> Reading Blurred Barcodes: Pairing Shutter Speed with Strobe Lighting

 Bar Orientation and Illumination Direction

-Datamatrix and 2D Codes: Additional Illumination Considerations
+Datamatrix and 2D Codes: Extra Illumination Considerations

 Practical Guidelines for Strobe Illumination in Barcode Reading Systems